 Entities may use pre-printed invoices, self-printed invoices or electronic invoices to declare their VAT liability.
-There are stipulated items that must be included and strictly reflected onto the invoice.
+There are • Being present in Vietnam for a period of 183 days or more stipulated items that must be included and strictly reflected within either a western calendar year or for 12 consecutive onto the invoice. months counting from the first arrival date;